jeffreycwitt/pl339/docs/11-hypertext-1.md

 Landow gives a second example about the word "text" on pp. 83 and 84.

+{:.rquestion}
-<span class="respond"> Why does Landow think the word "text" is a problematic way of identifying "what one reads"?
+Why does Landow think the word "text" is a problematic way of identifying "what one reads"?
 How has the world of print determined the meaning of this word in specific ways?
 How might this understanding of the word "text" limit our understanding of a "hyperlinked text"?

 </div>